-Saskatchewan Premier plans to appeal carbon tax decision to Supreme Court | CBC News
+Saskatchewan premier plans to appeal carbon tax decision to Supreme Court | CBC News

 Saskatchewan's Court of Appeal has ruled that the carbon tax imposed on the province by the federal government is constitutionally sound and falls within the legislative authority of Parliament.
 The ruling was released Friday.

+"I remain hopeful for a different outcome," Moe said in the aftermath of the decision's release.

+"No one in this nation should confuse climate action with a carbon tax."

 Lawyers for the provincial government had argued the tax is unfair and unconstitutional.
-The 155-page decision was not unanimous as three appeal judges ruled in favour of the federal government while two others ruled the federal government's law was wholly unconstitutional.
+The 155-page decision was not unanimous.
+Three judges ruled in favour of the federal government while two ruled the law was wholly unconstitutional.

 Justices Ralph Ottenbreit and Neal Caldwell were the dissenting opinions as they argued Part 1 of The Greenhouse Gas Pollution Pricing Act,which imposes a charge on greenhouse gas-producing fuels and waste, is invalid and an unconstitutional delegation of Parliament's law-making power.